MoSync/MoSyncDoc/docs/sdk/release-notes/whats-new-mosync-sdk-33/index.md

 ## Summary of new features

-The release of the MoSync SDK 3.3 includes new Native UI features and updates, a brand new 3D Graph library, and several other improvements.
+The release of the MoSync SDK 3.3 includes new Native UI features and updates, a new 3D Graph library, UDP networking support, and several other improvements.

 Download the new SDK from the [MoSync SDK download page](http://www.mosync.com/download).